DivyaPariti/Library-Management-System/README.md

 # Library-Management-System

-This is a Library Management System project built using ASP.NET CORE and Razor Pages Concept.
+This is a Library Management System project built using ASP.NET CORE and MVC Concept.

 In order to get this project up and running
 - Firstly, download the Zip folder and unzip it into your local system.